If you or someone you know is in crisis and needs help now, call Lifeline - 13 11 14 or 000

 Surviving a suicide attempt

-Immediately after a suicide attempt, you may find yourself in hospital, depending on the degree of your injury.
-You may experience a mix of emotions: shame, distress, anger, awkwardness, and guilt among many other complex feelings.
-You might also have these feelings about others around you - family, friends, work mates.
-You may be also feel physical pain, discomfort, or illness from your experience.
+Following a suicide attempt, you may find yourself in hospital, depending on the degree of your injury.
+You may experience a mix of emotions: shame, anger, and guilt, among many other complex feelings.
+You might also have these feelings about others around you – family, friends, work mates.
+You may feel physical pain, discomfort, or illness from your experience.
 This is understandable.

 It will take time to heal.
-There are choices you can consider in consultation with your chosen support person - whether a family member or other carer - and with your health professional.
+There are options you can consider together with your chosen support person – whether a family member or other carer – and with your health professional.
 If you need to talk to a health professional in person, use the National Health Services Finder to find professionals near you.

 Signs and symptoms of suicidal thoughts

-There are few obvious signs that can indicate that a person may be having suicidal thoughts.
-A few examples are: expressing feelings and thoughts of hopelessness, helplessness, worthlessness, not caring about themselves (including physical appearance and hygiene).
-Some of the other signs are: feeling unmotivated to take part in activities that were once enjoyed, withdrawing socially from family, friends and others, giving personal belongings away, and seeming to be “putting things in order”.
+There are a few signs that can indicate that a person may be having suicidal thoughts.
+A few examples are: expressing feelings and thoughts of despair or worthlessness, and not caring about themselves (including physical appearance and hygiene).
+Some of the other signs are: feeling unmotivated to take part in activities that were once enjoyed, withdrawing from family, friends and others, giving personal belongings away, and seeming to be "putting things in order".

-A “tipping point” may be an event, occurrence or trigger that may set off a person’s vulnerability and lead to thoughts potentially becoming “suicidal behaviours”.
+A "tipping point" may be an event or trigger that may set off a person's vulnerability and lead to thoughts possibly becoming suicidal behaviours.

 Helping someone who may be having suicidal thoughts